ZHM89/MidProject_ML/README.md

 # Midproject: Technical Exploration

-## Welcome to the Midproject!
-This project brings together model evaluation skills, technical storytelling, and data-driven insights.
-The goal is to build and understand machine learning models, draw meaningful conclusions, and communicate findings clearly.

 ## Project Overview
 This project focuses on NBA player performance and salaries using a dataset from Kaggle: [Exploring NBA Player Performance and Salaries (2019)](https://www.kaggle.com/datasets/thedevastator/exploring-nba-player-performance-and-salaries-19).
 The analysis includes predictive modeling, business intelligence insights, and hypothesis testing.